Holland Christian High School

 Holland Christian High School is a private, Calvinist high school in the city of Holland, Michigan.
 Holland Christian's colors are maroon and white, and their nickname is "The Maroons".
 Holland Christian High School is the only grade 9–12 building in the Holland Christian Schools system.

 History

 By 1963 the school had 264 students in the tenth grade, 289 in the 12th grade, and other grades ranging 173-200 students.
 Prior to 1965 Zeeland Christian School only had up to junior high school and referred high school students to Holland Christian High.
 The Zeeland Christian School high school was scheduled to open in 1965 but never happened.

 Campus

 In 1963 the library used blond wood furniture and included decorations.

 Athletics

 The school uses Holland Civic Center for its basketball matches.
 The Holland Evening Sentinel, in 1963, stated that the school's athletic facilities were inadequate.

+The men's swimming and diving team won the 1988 and 1989 Class B state championship meet and the 2018 and 2019 Division Three Michigan state championship meet.

-The men's varsity soccer team, coached by Dave DeBoer, won the 2022 division three Michigan state championship.
+The men's varsity soccer team, coached by Dave DeBoer, won the 2022 Division Three Michigan state championship.
 Holland Christian won two other soccer state championships in 1986 and 2003.